codekitchensd/2017-08-17-intro-to-openframeworks/README.md

 ## Learning

 AKA a very brief overview of core oF functionality.
+Most of these are covered on the oF's website, so we'll just show a few highlights.

 #### [2D Graphics, Images, & Typography](http://openframeworks.cc/documentation/graphics/)